 #9: Iceland is confusing to get around and the roads are bad

 Iceland is actually one of the easiest foreign countries to get around.
 Since it is so sparsely populated, that means there are less roads to get lost on!
 After all, Iceland road trips are one of the most popular things to do for people who travel to Iceland.
 There is one main road, Highway 1 Aka “The Ring Road” that goes completely around Iceland so it isn’t too hard to get lost.
 For Americans, you don’t need anything other than your USA issued drivers license to drive and most GPS’s work too!
+Plus, if you still don’t feel like driving, there are plenty of tours in Iceland that you will just love!

 #10: It is too cold to enjoy visiting any beaches